 Tesla released fairly little information about the Tesla Model 3 during a widely publicized unveiling at the end of March, but thankfully CEO Elon Musk gets chatty on Twitter.
 He recently used what appears to be his favorite method of communication to confirm that the Model 3 will get Ludicrous mode.

-When asked by a fan if the performance option would be offered on Tesla’s new $35,000 electric car, Musk replied with a simple “of course.”
+When asked by a fan if the performance option would be offered on Tesla’s forthcoming $35,000 electric car, Musk replied with a simple “of course.”
 That not only indicates that the Model 3 will be able to dust other sport sedans, but also that it will cover a very wide price range.
-Ludicrous mode is a $10,000 option on the Model S and Model X, after all.
+Ludicrous mode is a $10,000 option on the Model S and Tesla Model X, after all.

 Ludicrous mode adds a “smart fuse” and other safeguards that allow current to flow from a car’s battery pack to the motors (the feature is only available on all-wheel drive cars at the moment) at a faster rate.
 This improves the responsiveness of the motors, cutting acceleration times.
 In Ludicrous mode, Tesla says the Model S P90D will do 0 to 60 mph in 2.8 seconds, compared to 3.1 seconds otherwise.
 The Model X P90D takes 3.2 seconds to reach 60 mph in Ludicrous mode, shaving 0.6 second.

 A Ludicrous mode-equipped Model 3 probably won’t be that quick, but should still be an invigorating ride.
 Tesla hasn’t released specific performance figures for the standard version, only saying that it will do 0 to 60 mph in less than six seconds.
 Expect Ludicrous mode to be offered as an option on a special “P” performance model, just like the Model S and Model X.